Kumar Paudel: Areas of work

 Paudel's area of work includes interdisciplinary conservation research covering wildlife trade, community-based conservation, political ecology, enforcement and science communication.
 He has advocated in favor of curbing illegal wildlife trade and scaling up pangolin conservation initiatives in Nepal.

 He is particularly known for conducting cutting edge conservation research on the ground and undertaking conservation intervention.
 Paudel traveled across the Nepal's prison interviewing wildlife prisoners in 2015-2017 as a research to why people commit wildlife crime and how others might be dissuaded from doing so in the future.
 Later, he published that research on Conservation Science and Practice and produced songs designed to raise awareness about wildlife regulations and the risks of participating in illegal trade.
 The songs were performed live across the communities around the protected areas in central Nepal.

 In 2018, Paudel filed a writ seeking action against the illegal use of wildlife parts in Nepal including by former Prime Minister, who displayed the pelt of a Bengal Tiger during an TV interview in his home.
+In 2023, he secured the landmark court ruling from Supreme Court of Nepal to investigate rampant private possession and confiscate illegal wildlife parts in the country.